-In the Image window the first task is to open Axial, Equatorial and Sagittal CT or MR planar reconstructions of the eye.
+In the Image window, if you are NOT computing multiplanar reconstructions directly in Plaque Simulator's MPR window, the first task is to open Axial, Equatorial and Sagittal CT or MR planar reconstructions of the eye exported from another application such as Osirix.
 These images are used to measure the diameter of the eye at the equator, to determine the distance between the posterior pole and the center of the optic disc, and to estimate the curvature of the anterior and posterior hemispheres.
 Next, CT or MR images for a meridian plane (T-Mer.) and a coronal plane (T-Cor.) that intersect the tumor apex are opened.
 These images assist in determining the location within the eye of the tumor, especially tumors that are too anterior to be photographed by the fundus camera.
 Planar isodose calculations can also be overlayed on these images.

 Next, one or two Ultrasound images are opened to document the tumor height and shape, such a dome or mushroom.
 A Fundus photo or collage of photos is then opened.
 The fundus photo collage is used to digitize the perimeter of the tumor base at the retina.
 Lastly, an optional frontal picture of the Eye may be opened.
 Suture guidance meridians can be projected onto this picture to assist the surgeon when marking the suture meridians.

 To load one or more image files use the contextual menu (control-click or use the right mouse button) associated with each image type